 - First, you have to mix the epoxy in the correct measurement.
 It can be one part epoxy and one part hardener.
 Using the proper ratio of the components is crucial for epoxy hardening.

-- If it takes a long time to cure, check the room’s temperature.
+- If it takes long to cure, check the room’s temperature.
 Cold temperature is for epoxy.
 Place the epoxy at a warm temperature to solve the problem.

 - The surface can be sticky when it does not harden properly.
 You have to try curing the damp spots.
 If it does not work, you have to remove the sticky part.
 Then apply the new fresh epoxy coat and leavening gloss finish.